chromium/requestautocomplete-magento-extension/README.md

 To enable this extension, copy all directories into the root of your Magento installation.

+You can install with [`modman`](https://github.com/colinmollenhour/modman).

-You can do this via these shell commands if you're on a POSIX system:
+Alternatively, you can do this via these shell commands if you're on a POSIX system:

 ```shell
 git clone https://github.com/chromium/requestautocomplete-magento-extension.git /tmp/rac-magento-ext/